 Leaders and governors are dedicated to, and passionate about, the development of the Catholic life and mission of St. Peter's and they are inspiring role models, ensuring that Christ is always at the heart of school life.
 Led by a visionary head teacher, who is committed to providing an oasis of calm within the school, they are highly ambitious and ensure that they promote the bishop's vision for the diocese and support all diocesan initiatives.
 Leaders and governors work very hard to engage with parents who are in turn highly supportive of the school.
 Relationships are flourishing as a result.
 Partnership with the parish is strong and school benefits from the support of very dedicated members of the clergy who regularly visit and care for the whole community.
 All leaders and governors have been fully involved in the self-evaluation of the Catholic life and mission and know the school well.
-They ensure that staff training is well planned, effective and supported by very knowledgeable and dedicated governors who are heavily invested in building for the future of this community.
+They ensure that staff training is well planned, effective and supports staff's professional development and their well-being.
+The school is blessed to be supported by very knowledgeable and dedicated governors who are heavily invested in building for the future of this community.
 Governors relish their involvement.
 They say, 'this is the most wonderful place to be involved in.'